 Required Capstone course

-CT 441 Required Capstone Class: Creative Technology pre-req (Minor Coordinator’s Approval)
+CT 441 Required Capstone Class: Creative Technology pre-req (Declaration of Minor and Minor Coordinator’s Approval)

 Please visit http://catalog.fitnyc.edu/undergraduate/courses/ for course descriptions and prerequisite requirements.